 - Attachment exaggerates the attractiveness of a polluted object, takes a strong interest in it, clings to it, and wants to possess it.
 There are many degrees and variation of attachment, but they all share that factor of exaggerating and clinging.
 Think of how attachment operates in your life.
 What are you attached to?
 Give specific examples.
 Venerable Chodron said that all attachment in the desire realm is non-virtuous.
 Are there ways you rationalize your attachment?
 How does attachment harm yourself and others?

 - Anger exaggerates the defects of people, places, things, ideas, etc with the wish to harm or distance ourselves from them; it is the fight or flight response.
 Think of how anger operates in your life.
 What triggers your anger (remember there are many forms of anger like frustration, annoyance, hatred, righteous anger…)?
 Are there ways you rationalize your anger?
-Consider specific examples of anger in your life using the 9 reasonings that we justify our anger.
+Consider specific examples of anger in your life using the nine reasonings that we use to justify our anger.
 How does anger harm yourself and others?

 - Conceit is an inflated sense of self based on the view of a personal identity, it grasps at “I” or “my.”
 Venerable Chodron said we can get conceited over the tiniest things.
 Think of specific ways conceit operates in your life.
 How does conceit harm yourself and others?